Templates for following up and fixing interview mistakes

 d. proactive.

-Following up after an interview is a crucial part of the job search and if constructed skillfully, it can increase your chances significantly – a recent CareerBuilder survey suggests that 91% of recruiters expect a thank-you note, but only 57% of candidates actually send one.
-Even if the follow-ups don’t cement your candidacy, they can be a great way to establish relationships, which can go a long way beyond the current opportunity you’re looking at.
+Following up after an interview is a crucial part of the job search and, when constructed skillfully, it can increase your chances significantly—a recent CareerBuilder survey suggests that 91% of recruiters expect a thank-you note, but only 57% of candidates actually send one.
+This is why structured guidance, such as CareerTuners’ interview coaching services, focuses not only on interview performance but also on post-interview follow-ups that influence hiring decisions.
+Even if follow-ups don’t immediately cement your candidacy, they help establish professional relationships that often extend beyond the current opportunity.

 Just make sure you use sound judgment and level-headedness before jumping to conclusions about mistakes in the interview.
 While the thank-you note is an excellent way of doing damage control, sometimes, damage control is not needed and you might end up making the wrong decision because of the tendency to be self-critical after interviews.